sachaoregan/MPA-climate-text-analysis/README.md

 `1.countTerms_Setup.R`
 This script must be run 1st to generate the data and figure output directories and the .rds files that feed into script 2.
 The .rds files it creates are `list-of-pdfs.rds`, which lists all PDF files, and `mpa-metadata.rds`, which contains the metadata associated with each PDF (excluding publication year).
 Does not need to be run again after the directories and .rds files are generated.

 Two PDFs were found to have bad OCR.
-This script excludes them from the text analysis entirely.
+This script excludes them from the text analysis.

 `2.countTerms_Search.R`
 This script contains the text search code.
 First, the code searches all PDFs for one of five climate change related terms: "climate change", "global warming", "extreme events", "natural variability", "climate variability".
 PDFs that contain at least one of these terms are then searched for the component words provided in `searchcomponents.csv `(e.g., abundance, diversity, recreation, etc.).
 PDFs that contain at least one of the climate change terms are also searched for the science terms provided in `search-scienceterms.csv` (e.g., monitor, metric).

 This script also counts the total words in each PDF and obtains the publication year for each PDF.
 The year search code works by pulling out the first 4-number string in the PDF text.
-If the first 4-number string is preceded by the word "act", "regulation", "regulations", it takes the second 4-number string to be the publication year.
+If the first 4-number string is preceded by the word "act", "act of", "regulation", "regulations", it takes the second 4-number string to be the publication year.
 The reason for this is that the first year on some PDF title pages is the year of enactment of legislation, not the publication year.

-The publication year could not be identified for six PDFs (beyond the two with bad OCR excluded in `1.countTerms_Setup.R`) for reasons noted in `missing-yrs.csv`.
-These PDFs were therefore excluded from plots where publication year was a dimension of interest.

 This script must be run before running the plotting scripts.